 Is there anything exciting you’re working on right now?

 Well, one of the many exciting aspects of developing a product like this is looking for ways to challenge the traditional way of building, which shouldn’t be surprising as Kudos has always challenged what’s possible and pushed to be at the cutting edge of new systems and technology.

 An example of this would be a real drive to remove steel completely from our buildings.
 We occasionally use steel for key structural features, such as large hall spans or in the case of the pod when the product requires lifting.

-You’re less than a month from the one-year mark with Kudos, have you enjoyed your time so far and are you happy with the project process?
+You’re less than a month from the one-year mark with Kudos.
+Have you enjoyed your time so far and are you happy with the project process?

 Yes, I’ve loved my time with Kudos, it really doesn’t feel like I’ve been here a year already!
 It’s a friendly environment to work in and we have lots of fun as well as working hard!
 As for the project, yeah, I think we’ve made some incredible progress.
 As I said, the project is an ambitious one for a two-year time frame!
-But, we are well on our way and setting ourselves up to continue developing our pods on our own once the project is complete.
+We’re on our way and setting ourselves up to continue developing pods on our own once the project is complete.
 Including making significant improvements to our production-line and investing not only in machinery but training and developing our staff team.